mostafa-abokhadra/backend-essentials/UI/UI.md

 > [!NOTE]
 > network effect: is the ability of a specific application or business to get more users from other users

+### minimum viable product

+### user flow
+- using figma

+### site map
+- more detailed user flow, includeing each page and each page contents, features and design